antimof/UxPlay/README.txt

 your system**: (by default, GStreamer uses an algorithm to guess what is the "best" plugin to use on your system).
-A common case is that the GStreamer VAAPI plugin (for hardware-accelerated intel graphics) is being used on a system with nVidia graphics, If you use an nVidia graphics card, make sure that the gstreamer1.0-vaapi plugin for Intel graphics is *NOT* installed (**uninstall it** if it is installed!).
+A common case is that the GStreamer VAAPI plugin (for hardware-accelerated intel graphics) is being used on a system with NVIDIA graphics, If you use an NVIDIA graphics card, make sure that the gstreamer1.0-vaapi plugin for Intel graphics is *NOT* installed (**uninstall it** if it is installed!).
 (You can test for this by explicitly choosing the GStreamer videosink with